 - When the implant is initially fixed, you may experience some minor but temporary side effects for a few months.
 These symptoms include headaches, breast tenderness, nausea and mood swings.

 - It may cause your period to become irregular or stop altogether.

 - It may worsen your acne, if you have any or make you develop some.

 - You would require a minor procedure to get it fixed or removed.

 - It proffers no protection against STIs (sexually transmitted infections).
-In other words, you may need to make use of extra contraceptive such as condoms, especially if you at a high risk of infection.
+In other words, you may need to use extra contraceptives such as condoms, especially if you are at a high risk of infection.